A way to pay it forward.

-Like many other not-for-profit organizations, Imagine the Possibilities, Inc. relies on gifts from the public to supplement the lack of funding available for our services.
-As we confront these challenges, we know that the generosity of those who assist us will make all the difference in our success.
-That is why we seek your support through several ways.
+Like many other nonprofit organizations, Imagine the Possibilities relies on gifts from the public to supplement the lack of funding available for our services.
+Because of this, we realize that the generosity of those who assist us will make all the difference in our success.
+That is why we seek your support!

 What are planned gifts?